AhMunnaEetChoo/HousePlantBattles_CG/README.md

 Alternate win conditions:
 2nd player can end the game, otherwise 2nd player can add 1 more plant (this may be too powerful so item?) after the 9th plant is played players make a final bluff play, resolve the bluffs in order starting with final player first

+Concept feedback from Rob:
+colour instead of type is ace
+art style is perfect blend of cute realistic different palette of colour maybe?
+(Ollie is happy with it) need more explanation text in places use dice for numbers so we can view both ways around resilience in black/white circle instead of green points gold is good - star shape, victory pointy chubby star like a mario star